 - Facility upgrades

 - Pool improvements

-- Commercial revenue generator
+- A venue that generates revenue

 - New pool feature

 - Repurpose existing buildings

 - Restroom additions

+- Pool modifications

 Golf Course Improvements

 This 6,489 yard, par-72 golf course is surrounded by natural wetlands and features gently rolling, bunkered fairways, and 20 acres of ponds.
 The facility includes a golf shop, food bar, and driving range.
 Maintenance improvements prioritized over the next ten years include updates to the irrigation system with the replacement of the pumphouse and intake pipes.